-The rate that snow melts each spring, rainfall received and other factors all influence the possibility of flooding.
-Property owners near water bodies should assess the risk to their land and buildings.
+How fast snow melts each spring, how much rain has fallen and many other factors are variables when considering the possibility of flooding.
+It is important for property owners who live or work near water bodies to assess the risk of flooding to their land and buildings.

 In Minneapolis, roughly 490 addresses are located in FEMA’s 100-Year Flood Plain.
-When Minneapolis experienced high water levels and flooding was a possibility in the past, property owners were notified if they didn't have flood insurance, most insurance companies do not provide coverage until 30 days after flood coverage is added to a policy.
+If you own property in Minneapolis, and have experienced high water levels and flooding in the past, be aware most insurance companies do not provide coverage until 30 days after flood coverage is added to a policy.

-Check to see if your property resides in an area at risk of flooding.
-Contact your insurance company to see what coverage you have and whether flood protection insurance would benefit you.
+Check the FEMA website to see if your property is located in an area at risk of flooding.
+Also see Flood Zones and Insurance to see more information about flood coverage and whether flood insurance might be a good idea.